-Most birth defects happen during the first 8-12 weeks of the pregnancy, and about 1 in 30 babies in the United States is born with a birth defect.
+A birth defect is a problem with a developing baby that happens during pregnancy, and before delivery.
+Most birth defects occur during the first 8-12 weeks of the pregnancy, and about 1 in 30 babies in the United States is born with a birth defect.

-For example, alcohol abuse can cause fetal alcohol syndrome.
+Some birth defects are genetic, while others result from exposures to medicines or chemicals, but most have unknown causes.
+For example, alcohol consumption can cause fetal alcohol syndrome.
 Infections during pregnancy can also result in birth defects.
-Heart defects are among the most common birth defectsaffecting about 1 in 125 babies.
+Heart defects are among the most common birth defects affecting about 1 in 125 babies.

 Below are some tips to prevent birth defects:

-Woman taking a vitamin supplement plus folic acid have children with less birth defects, not only decreased risks of neural tube defects but also other malformations such as cardiac, limb, and cleft palate.
-The U.S. Public Health Service and CDC recommend that all low-risk women of childbearing age consume 0.4 mg (400 micrograms) of folic acid daily and those at high risk should take up to 4,000 micrograms) to prevent two common and serious birth defects, spina bifida and anencephaly.
+Women taking a vitamin supplement plus folic acid have children with fewer birth defects, with not only decreased risks of neural tube defects but also other malformations including cardiac, limb, and cleft palate.
+The U.S. Public Health Service and CDC recommend that all low-risk women of childbearing age consume 0.4 mg (400 micrograms) of folic acid daily and those at higher risk should take up to 4,000 micrograms) to prevent two common and serious birth defects, spina bifida and anencephaly.
 Despite these recommendations, less than 50% of women take sufficient folic acid preconception, prior to pregnancy.

-Eat a Well-Balanced Meal
+Eat a well-balanced meal

-Say NO to Drugs
+Say no to drugs

 Be at your optimal weight